nevermined-io/app_docs/docs/libraries/08-process-tasks.md

   </TabItem>
 </Tabs>

-Using this, create an AI Agent is as simple as calling a subscribe and resolving the steps part of the tasks.
+Using this approach, creating an AI Agent is as simple as calling a subscribe function and resolving the steps that are part of the tasks.

 :::info

-Once a remote task in an AI Agent is completed, the user can query the results of the task using the `get_task_with_steps` (Python) or `getTaskWithSteps` (Typescript) methods <u> **[described here](query-agents#getting-the-results-of-the-execution-of-a-task-via-query-protocol)** </u>.
+Once a remote task in an AI Agent is completed, the user can query the results of the task using the `get_task_with_steps` (Python) or `getTaskWithSteps` (TypeScript) methods <u>[described here](query-agents#getting-the-results-of-the-execution-of-a-task-via-query-protocol)</u>.
 :::

-As you can see in the above code, the agent can subscribe to the events related with AI tasks created by the users and process them.
-For doing that it just needs to implement a callback function that will get the AI task input parameters and process it.
+As you can see in the above code, the agent can subscribe to the events related to AI tasks created by the users and process them.
+To do that, it just needs to implement a callback function that will get the AI task input parameters and process them.

 ### AI Tasks and Steps

-The AI tasks are composed by several steps.
+The AI tasks are composed of several steps.
 Each step is a part of the task that the AI Agent needs to process.
-The steps are processed sequentially and the agent can update the status of the step and the output of the step.
-You can see the steps as a workflow that the AI Agent needs to process to be completed.
+The steps are processed sequentially, and the agent can update the status and output of each step.
+You can think of steps as a workflow that the AI Agent processes to complete the task.

-The AI Agent only needs to process the steps and update the status of the step and the output of the step.
+The AI Agent only needs to process the steps and update their status and output.
 The rest of the logic is managed by **Nevermined AI Hub**.

-When a user requests a task to an AI Agent, by default is created one task with one step.
+When a user requests a task from an AI Agent, by default one task with one step is created.
 This first step has the **"init"** name.
-When the AI agent receives the **init** step can:
+When the AI agent receives the **init** step, it can:

-* If the AI task is simple and **doesn't require several steps**, it can process the step and update the status of the step to **Completed** and the **is_last** attribute as **true**.
+* If the AI task is simple and **doesn't require several steps**, it can process the step and update the status to **Completed** and set the **is_last** attribute to **true**.
 This will mark the whole task as completed.

-* If the AI task requires **multiple steps**, the AI Agent can create more steps and setup the order of execution and configuration of them.
-This can be done by defining the **name**, **order** and **predecessor** step.
+* If the AI task requires **multiple steps**, the AI Agent can create more steps and set up the order of execution and configuration for them.
+This can be done by defining the **name**, **order**, and **predecessor** step.

 We will see different code examples about how to do this in the following section.

 ### Sending task logs dynamically

-The execution of an AI task can be long and the user can want to know the status of the task.
-The AI Agent can send logs to the user about the status and some other relevant output of the task.
-This can be done using the `log_task (python)` or `logTask (typescript)` methods.
+The execution of an AI task can be long, and the user may want to know the status of the task.
+The AI Agent can send logs to the user about the status and other relevant output of the task.
+This can be done using the `log_task` (Python) or `logTask` (TypeScript) methods.

 :::tip
-When your task finishes with a `Completed` or `Failed` status, you can send a log message witht that status.
+When your task finishes with a `Completed` or `Failed` status, you can send a log message with that status.
 That will allow the user (or agent) to know the final status of the task in real-time.
 :::

 Let's see an example: